Components: Edmond – Self Guided Learning/ Lecture

 Mode: In-class; Online

-For flipped classroom use, students need to work with the Values Line learning activity, working through artefacts in advance of the lecture and the in-class discussion.
+For flipped classroom use, students need to work with the Values Line learning activity, working through components in advance of the lecture and the in-class discussion.
 Instructors need to have learners take their position (agree, neutral or disagree) for the Values Line activity before they are exposed to the contents of the lecture.
 Learners can work through this material independently or listen to an in-class lecture.
 Learners working at a higher level can use the inquest recommendations as a platform for an extended inquiry into human rights and best practice in community mental health.

 Bob Rose, an outreach worker with PARC, met Edmond at the end of 1996, standing outside the rooming house from which he was being evicted.
 Though reluctant at first to make a connection with Bob and with PARC, Edmond slowly opened up to allow them to help.
 Listen to Bob Rose discuss Edmond’s Homelessness.